ibm-cloud-docs/power-iaas/registering-linux.md

 If you plan to use your own license, select the OS image that is suffixed with `-BYOL`.
 On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}

 The {{site.data.keyword.powerSysFull}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
-To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).
+To know more about the SLES versions that are supported, see [Operating systems supported in IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-operating-systems-powervs).

 To ensure that you are running the supported OS levels and to plan for upgrades to the latest levels, refer to [SLES](https://www.suse.com/lifecycle#suse-linux-enterprise-server-15){: external} OS release lifecycle information.